prabhasapkota/Data-Analytics-Capstone/README.md

 The time-series plot displayed historical productivity trends alongside forecasted values for the next 10 years.
 The historical data showed consistent growth in agricultural productivity, while the forecast projected a continued upward trend.
 The clear distinction between historical (blue line) and forecasted (red dashed line) values provides actionable insights for planning sustainable agricultural practices and policymaking.
 ![alt text](<images/gOAL 3.png>)

+## Conclusion
+1. Optimize Farm Input Usage based on productivity patterns Analysis revealed efficient use of fertilizers and land significantly improves productivity, indicating that efficient land management significantly impacts output.
+However, overuse can lead to diminishing returns and environmental harm, emphasizing the need for optimized resource allocation.
+2. Identify Sustainable Land Use Practices Through Historical Data Trends Historical data revealed significant differences in land use efficiency across regions.
+Categorizing practices as "sustainable" or "unsustainable" showed that sustainable methods tend to deliver higher long-term productivity and environmental advantages.
+However, the Random Forest classifier's moderate accuracy indicates a need for further improvement to ensure the model's applicability across diverse regions.
+3. Forecast Sustainable Agricultural Productivity Using Machine Learning The historical data showed notable inconsistencies, including missing values and extreme fluctuations, which likely impacted the model’s accuracy and reliability.
+Despite these issues, the time-series forecasting model indicated a steady upward trend in productivity, offering a general outlook on future performance.
+However, the dependency on incomplete and noisy data highlights the critical need for improved data collection and pre-processing to enhance forecast accuracy and practical applicability.

 ## Limitation:
 The models used for the FAO datasets provided helpful insights, but they also had some limitations.
 First, the data had missing or zero values for important variables like land use, fertilizer use, and productivity.
 This meant that we had to either fill in or remove these values, which could affect the accuracy of the model.
 The way we created new features, such as land productivity and fertilizer efficiency, might have simplified the problem too much, not considering other factors like weather or soil quality that can affect farming outcomes.

 The linear regression model used for forecasting assumes that the data follows a straight-line trend, but this might not always be true in agriculture, where trends can change in more complex ways.
 Also, the sustainability classification models used fixed thresholds, which may not work well in all regions with different farming practices.

 The models showed high accuracy, which could mean they fit the training data very well but may not perform as effectively with new, unseen data (a problem known as overfitting).
 Also, important factors like climate data, crop types, and socio-economic conditions were not included, which could have made the models more accurate and helpful.
-Finally, the time-series forecasts relied on simple trends, which might not have accounted for unexpected events like climate change or policy changes, making the predictions less reliable.
+Finally, the time-series forecasts relied on the historical data with notable inconsistencies which likely impacted the model’s accuracy and reliability.

 ## Future Work
 Future investigation in Machine Learning for Sustainable Agriculture could focus on several areas.
 First, exploring how machine learning can help optimize land use by predicting the best ways to manage land for both productivity and sustainability.
 Next, studying how machine learning can improve farm input usage, such as fertilizers and water, to reduce waste and increase efficiency.
 Additionally, investigating how predictive models can help forecast crop yields and identify optimal farming practices based on weather patterns.
 Finally, exploring how machine learning can support real time decision making by analyzing data from sensors and satellites to monitor soil health, crop growth, and environmental conditions.